 What benefits do employers in Mexico offer teachers?

-Teaching jobs in Mexico are generally less likely to come with extra benefits than those in Asian countries.
+Teaching jobs in Mexico are generally less likely to come with extra benefits than those in Asian countries, for example.
 However, that doesn’t mean there aren’t some schools willing to sweeten teaching jobs with some extra perks!
 You’re more likely to receive these if you work at one of the well-known international schools.
-They will often help teachers with their visa costs, provide private medical coverage and even include round-trip flights to their home country if they agreed to extend their contract.
+They will often help teachers with their visa costs, provide private medical coverage and even include round-trip flights to their home country if they agree to extend their contract.

 However, even an ESL job in a good school is unlikely to come with free accommodation.
 But most schools will at least help their teachers to find somewhere suitable to rent.